This Easy Teriyaki Marinade uses simple ingredients mixed for incredible flavor! Great for meats and vegetables!

 2 teaspoons black pepper

 Combine all ingredients in a large ziploc bag.
-Add meat(or seafood), close bag and massage marinade into meat…..your meat will thank you later.
+Add meat(or seafood), close the bag, and massage marinade into the meat.

 The best cooking method for this is either on the grill or under the broiler.
 Save the marinade and brush your meat with it while it is cooking.